ARTbio/GalaxyKickStart/README.md

 ```
 If the ssh key for the remote machine is not the default ssh key, add its path to the "ansible_ssh_private_key_file" in the inventory hosts file.
 This procedure will install Galaxy on the remote machine (refered by the IP on the second line of the file hosts).
-Galaxy will be available on http port 80 (proxy NGINX) on the remote machine IP.
+Galaxy will be available on http port 80 (proxy NGINX) on the remote machine IP and the admin user is artimed@gmail.com (password: artimed).

 # Installing only NGS tools
 This procedure assumes Galaxy has already been installed and configured (for instance with the procedures described above).